pirocorp/Ubuntu-Media-Server-Homelab-Setup-Guide/ShadowBroker_Complete_Documentation_Runbook.md

 ## 21. Final Notes

-For private LAN operation, required items are:
+For private LAN operation, the required items are:

 - Backend running
 - Feeds active